JeffreySarnoff/SaferIntegers.jl/docs/src/basicguide.md

     - abs, (neg), (-), (+), (*), (^), div, fld, cld, rem (%), mod, divrem, fldmod
     - so does (/), before converting to Float64

-## Exported Types and Constructors / Converters
+## Exported Types / Constructors

 - `SafeInt8`, `SafeInt16`, `SafeInt32`, `SafeInt64`, `SafeInt128`
 - `SafeUInt8`, `SafeUInt16`, `SafeUInt32`, `SafeUInt64`, `SafeUInt128`
 - `SafeSigned`, `SafeUnsigned`, `SafeInteger`

 They check for overflow, even when multiplied by the usual Int and UInt types.

+They do not auto-widen.
 Otherwise, they should be unsurprising.